-The topics covered are interesting and range from the study of your local area, to the impacts smoking can have on our health.
+The topics covered are interesting and range from learning about the Spanish speaking world, to how today's celebrity culture impacts on young people.
 Learning Spanish is not just about learning lists of vocab and grammar rules, it is about developing your communication skills and using authentic language for real purpose.